 Bar Inflation Survival: Bust Out the Tiki Torches, We're Surviving Together

-Inflation is a scary thing to deal with, especially when you’re already balancing the work of running a bar.
+Inflation is a scary thing to deal with, especially when you’re already balancing the activities involved in running a bar.
 When you’re armed with knowledge, however, you can plan for the worst and come out successful on the other side.
 Come back to the BinWise blog for more tips on dealing with inflation.